-Every delegated information processing system is under certain security measures that should be done in order to make system fully operational and secure.
+These issues create an important aspect of delegation models that contain some form of delegation in information processing and management tasks (Pham et al., 2008).
+Hence, we system is under certain security measures that should be done in order to make system fully operational and secure.
 There are two general approaches in establishing security measures within delegated information processing systems: static enforcement, and dynamic enforcement.
 In static enforcement, security is ensured by careful design of administrative state.
-In dynamic enforcement, a verification procedure is performed by the end of the execution of each workflow instance to ensure that the participants have not enhanced their own power through delegation.
+In dvnamic enforcement, a verification procedure is performed by the end of the execution of each workflow instance to ensure that the participants have not enhanced their own power through delegation.
 The advantage of static enforcement is that, if we have already implemented a control system with delegation support, we just need to modify the administrative state to enforce security.
 There is no need to change the existing implementation.
-However. static enforcement could make the administrative state more restrictive than necessary.
+However, static enforcement could make the administrative state more restrictive than necessary.
 On contrary, in dynamic enforcement, the initial state of the control system is recorded, and the security system maintains a list of the participants for every workflow instance.
 Dynamic enforcement monitors the usage of delegated privileges rather than placing restrictions on administrative states.
-It is thus less restrictive and more practical than static enforcement, but introduces a performance overhead in some degree.
+It is thus less restrictive and more practical than static enforcement. but introduces a performance overhead in some degree.
 Besides these technical notions, there are a lot of issues regarding security and trust issues in delegated processing systems, which must be considered.

-Delegated information processing asks for new forms and solutions in security and privacy.
-Information technology and the processing, storage and transmitting of sensitive and personal information is ubiquitous, and as a result of this ubiquity the legal risk and regulatory compliance environment poses increased threats and potential for significant liability.
+Security and Privacy Issues of Delegated Information Processing of this ubiquity the legal risk and regulatory compliance environment poses increased threats and potential for significant liability.
 Internal security and privacy professionals find themselves ceding control of significant decisions to third parties and service providers concerning the implementation, maintenance, enhancement and enforcement of information security and privacy measures.
 Unfortunately, an organization's legal risk and compliance obligations do not follow, and in most cases, they remain with the organization that chooses to outsource and to delegate business information processing.
-When we are faced with the delegated information processing, we could find two general areas security treatment: data. applications (including business functions and workflow job processes).
-At the same time, delegated information processing impacts two aspects of how people interact with technologies: how services are consumed, and how services are delivered.
-Although cloud computing was originally, and still is often associated with Webbased applications that can be accessed by end-users via various devices, it is also very much about applications and services themselves being consumers of cloudbased services.
-This fundamental change is a result of the transformation brought by of the adoption service-oriented architecture and Web-based industry standards, allowing service-oriented and Web-based resources to become universally accessible on the Internet as on-demand services (Chou, 2010).
-With delegated information processing, business data and applications of entire organization do not need to reside in the same location. and only parts of functions may reside in the cloud.
+When we are faced with the delegated information processing, we could find two general areas of security treatment: data. and applications (including business functions and workflow job processes).
+At the same time, delegated information processing impacts two aspects of how people interact with technologies: how services are consumed, and how services are delivered Although cloud computing was originally, and still is often associated with Webbased applications that can be accessed by end-users via various devices, it is also very much about applications and services themselves being consumers of cloud-based services.
+This fundamental change is a result of the transformation brought by the adoption of serviceoriented architecture and Web-based industry standards, allowing serviceoriented and Web-based resources to become universally accessible on the Internet as on-demand services (Chou, 2010).
+With delegated information processing, business data and applications of entire organization do not need to reside in the same location, and only parts of functions may reside in the cloud.
 These issues stipulate the interest in security and privacy within delegated information processing systems.